verrazzano/verrazzano/install/README.md

 Then, create the the docker registry secret.

 ###  Using an OKE Cluster
-Create the OKE cluster using the OCI console or some other means, then set the following ENV vars:
+Create the OKE cluster using the OCI console or some other means, then set the following environment variables:
 ```
    export CLUSTER_TYPE=OKE
    export VERRAZZANO_KUBECONFIG=<path to valid kubernetes config>